-U.S. drivers pay an average of $841.23 a year on car insurance, according to the most recent data from the Insurance Information Institute.
-No matter where you live, car insurance companies want your business, and they fight for it by offering deals and discounts on auto insurance policies.
-You can get liability coverage, comprehensive coverage and more as part of a low-cost auto insurance policy — but you’ll have to do some comparison shopping.
+U.S. drivers pay an average of $1,062 a year on full-coverage auto insurance, according to the most recent data from the National Association of Insurance Commissioners.
+So car insurance companies want your business, and they fight for it by offering deals and discounts on auto insurance policies.

-Whether you’re getting car insurance for the first time or searching for a better deal, you might be overwhelmed by the number of insurers.
-To help you compare options more easily and decide which insurance could work for you, GOBankingRates compiled a list of well-known, cheap car insurance companies’ free auto insurance quotes using the same driver persona factors.
+If you’re looking for the answer to, “What is the cheapest place to get car insurance?” you might be overwhelmed by the number of insurers.
+To help you compare rates and options more easily and decide which auto insurance could work for you, GOBankingRates compiled a list of well-known car insurance companies and got free car insurance quotes from them using the same driver persona factors.
 GEICO’s prices came in lowest, but it’s important to shop around for quotes using your own information and coverage preferences.

 |Insurance Provider||Monthly Rates|